Invicti-Security/netsparker-custom-security-checks/README.md

 ```
 The `analyze` function is executed against each HTTP response that the crawler has received.
 The function takes two parameters: `context` and `response`:

-*   The `context` variable contains information about current passive analysis context, for example whether the scan is currently in the ReCrawl phase, or the `IdentificationSource` of the request.
+*   The `context` variable contains information about current passive analysis context, such as whether the scan is currently in the recrawl phase or in the `IdentificationSource` of the request.
 *   The `response` variable represents the HTTP response returned from the web server to the crawling request.

 ## Singular Security Checks

 These checks are executed once for each scan.
-You are able to analyze the response of the Target URL that scan has started and raise vulnerabilities.
+You are able to analyze the response of the Target URL that the scan has started and raised vulnerabilities.

 Here is a sample script:
 ```javascript